 *The Environmental Sustainability Board (ESB) supported the Town of Waynesville on a successful $700k application in 2024 to Dept. of Energy’s Communities-Local Energy Action Program (C-LEAP).
 Currently, we are working with National Renewable Energy Laboratories to assess ways to reduce energy usage, reduce dirty emissions and save the town money: Solar, EV chargers, etc. The grant was awarded in partnership with the local nonprofit Environmental Action Community, which will conduct outreach on context and programs to serve businesses and residents.
+For more information on the Community Program, click here.

 *The ESB is supporting the Town of Waynesville on a final stage $450k application in April 2025 to the NC Clean Fuel Advanced Technology project.
 This grant would install 2-4 high-speed, pay-for-service EV chargers in the Hazelwood parking lot.
 Once installed, these chargers would currently be the fastest in NC!